 Paul and Mortensen have a rocky relationship history.

-Paul shares two children with her ex-husband, Tate Paul, and began dating Dakota Mortensen after her divorce in 2022.
-In February 2023, Mortensen and Paul got into a fight, and Paul was arrested and faced five charges, all of which were dropped except for aggravated assault; she later reached a plea deal, per Us Weekly.
-They stayed together, and welcomed a son together the following year, but were broken up by Christmas 2024.
-They appeared to be on-and-off throughout 2025 until Paul left to film The Bachelorette.
+Paul shares two children, Indy and Ocean, with her ex-husband, Tate Paul, and began dating Dakota Mortensen after her divorce in 2022.
+In February 2023, Mortensen and Paul got into a fight, and Paul was arrested; she later reached a plea deal, per Us Weekly.
+(More on that arrest below.)
+They stayed together and welcomed a son, Ever True, the following year, but were broken up by Christmas 2024.
+They appeared to be on and off throughout 2025—including up until the night before Paul left to film The Bachelorette.

 Read the full article here